 Hatem Dowidar was appointed CEO of Etisalat International in June, 2016.
-Eti- salat is one of the world’s leading telecom groups, providing innovative solutions and services to 163 million subscribers in 17 countries across the Middle East, Asia, and Africa.
-Prior to joining Etisalat, Dow- idar was the chief of Vodafone Group in London.
+Etisalat is one of the world’s leading telecom groups, providing innovative solutions and services to 163 million subscribers in 17 countries across the Middle East, Asia, and Africa.
+Prior to joining Etisalat, Dowidar was the Group Chief of Staff for Vodafone Group in London.

 Ceo of International Diagnostic Holdings

-Hend El-Sherbiny is CEO and major share- holder of International Diagnostic Hold- ings.
-She is a leader in her field and built her company from one lab to a company with 4,000 employees, 290 branches and four central labs across the Middle East.
-With the help of Abraaj Group , she led her company to an IPO on the London Stock Exchange that put its value at $668 million.
+Hend El-Sherbiny is CEO and major shareholder of International Diagnostic Holdings.
+She is a leader in her field and built her company from one lab to a company with 4,000 employees, 290 branches and 4 central labs across the Middle East.
+With the help of Abraaj Group, she led her company to an IPO on the London Stock Exchange that put its value at $668 million.